yorkpshaw/hot-stocks/README.md

 - When users access the app they will have the option to sign up for an account if they do not have one.
 - Users will have the ability to cycle through stocks and finance new articles on the explore page.
 From this page users can:
   - Save news items and stocks to their saved folder
-  - Add stock to portfolio
+  - Add or update stock to portfolio
+  - View more info about news items and stocks
+  - Be prompted to share news items and stocks on social media
-- The search page allows for users to search and stocks and news articles will show that contain the searched word
+- The Search page allows for users to search and stocks and news articles will show that contain the searched word
-- The saved page is where users can access the stocks and news articles that they saved
+- The Saved page is where users can access the stocks and news articles that they saved
-- Portfolio will have the stocks that user has ___
+- Portfolio displays the stocks that user has added to their Portfolio, as well as the current and basis values of their Portfolio
 - About Page has logo and information about the hot stocks app

 ## Project Initialization